TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 == Changelog ==

 = 1.2.4 - 04/04/2019 =
-* Fix - Plugin is made compatible with WPML. wpml-config.xml file is added to translate the All Products field labels using WPML.
+* Enhancement - Plugin is made compatible with WPML. wpml-config.xml file is added to translate the All Products field labels using WPML.

 = 1.2.3 - 19/02/2019 =
 * Plugin URL updated due to handover of the plugins.